-Basic Scuba/ Discover Scuba- in 2012, UMaine began offering entry-level scuba courses for SMS This course provides students the students. opportunity to become certified scuba divers on campus at UMaine, instead of seeking this training from the recreational community.
-As of June 2018, this course has run 7 sessions, and trained 51 divers (Table 1).
+Basic Scuba/ Discover Scuba-

+Since 2012, the UMaine School of Marine Sciences has also offered entry-level scuba courses for SMS students.
+This course provides students the opportunity to become certified scuba divers on campus at UMaine, instead of seeking this training from the recreational community.
+As of March 2023, this course has run 11 sessions, and trained 76 divers (Table 1).
 In conjunction with our "try-dive" NFA 117-Discover Scuba sessions, Basic Scuba is a major SMS recruitment tool.